Special Studies in Global Health

 - Once AIP has approved your learning agreement, please complete the online Special Studies form and email your signed learning agreement to email@example.com.

-For Independent Research working with a faculty member (GLBH 199):
+For Independent Research working with a faculty member (GLBH 198 or 199):

 In the event that an exception is required, then the student must take the form to their college for additional approvals.